-Our Series A and Series B Preferred Stock purchased directly from us under the Plan will be priced at a 10% discount, or \$22.50 per share (because no sales commissions are paid, so the net proceeds to us are the same).
+Our Series A, Series B, and Series C Preferred Stock purchased directly from us under the Plan will be priced at \$22.50 per share, a 10% discount with respect to the Series B and C offering price.
 Any shares sold pursuant to the DRIP are considered part of the shares offered under this Offering Circular.
 At the conclusion of this Offering, we hope to continue the DRIP through another exempt offering of preferred shares, but continued participation in the DRIP may be subject to available exemptions in your state; therefore, we reserve the right to restrict participation in the DRIP to residents of only some states.
 The DRIP highlights include:

-- Any holder of preferred shares may elect to participate in the DRIP. - Preferred shares are issued at a 10% discount or at \$22.50 per share with a Stated Value of \$25 per Share. - Shares purchased will be maintained in your name in book-entry form at no charge to you. - Detailed recordkeeping and reporting will be provided at no charge to you. - You may opt-out of the DRIP at any time. - Series A preferred shareholders in the DRIP will be issued Series A Preferred Shares. - Series B preferred shareholders in the DRIP will be issued Series B Preferred Shares, each purchased at the discounted price above, but with a new Stated Value of \$25 per Share.
+- Any holder of preferred shares may elect to participate in the DRIP. - Preferred shares are issued at a 10% discount to the Stated Value of \$25 per Share, or at \$22.50 per share. - Shares purchased will be maintained in your name in book-entry form at no charge to you. - Detailed recordkeeping and reporting will be provided at no charge to you. - You may opt-out of the DRIP at any time. - Holders of Series A Preferred Stock in the DRIP will be issued Series A Preferred Stock. - Holders of Series B Preferred Stock in the DRIP will be issued Series B Preferred Stock, each purchased at the discounted price above, but with a new Stated Value of \$25 per Share. - Holders of Series C Preferred Stock in the DRIP will be issued Series C Preferred Stock, each purchased at the discounted price above, but with a new Stated Value of \$25 per Share.